 The Order of Service will be prepared by the office in our (Printed Program) standard format.
-The Rabbi's and Cantor's Assistant will begin working with the family regarding the Order of Service.
-Parents will be asked to proofread the Order of Service.
-The basic Order of Services is included in the \$400.00 B'nai Mitzvah fee.
-There are additional fees for the Order of Service for using specialty paper and color printing.
+The Director of Lifelong Learning will begin working with the family regarding the Order of Service.
+We will need a copy of your invitation, (or let us know your preferred colors), a parent welcome letter, the mitzvah project description, and the honors and aliyot.
+Parents will be asked to proofread the Order of Service at the rehearsal.
+The basic Order of Services is included in the B'nai Mitzvah fee.
+A reminder email will be sent to families with examples.